Improved conformalized quantile regression: Introduction

-Note that, unlike naive PIs, QR PIs are adaptive.
-Furthermore, depending on the application, over-forecasts and under-forecasts might have different costs and therefore, in such cases, a different combination of $\alpha$ conditional quantiles should be used to get more conservative lower or upper bounds with $1-\alpha$ coverage.
+where $\hat{Q}_{\frac{\alpha}{2}}(\bm{x_{val}})$ and $\hat{Q}_{1-\frac{\alpha}{2}}(\bm{x_{val}})$ are conditional quantile estimations of $Q_{\frac{\alpha}{2}}(\bm{x_{val}})$ and $Q_{1-\frac{\alpha}{2}}(\bm{x_{val}})$, respectively.
+Note that, unlike naive PIs, QR PIs are adaptive (they depend on the input).
 Another great virtue of QR is that it can be applied on top of any model by just changing the loss function to a \textit{pinball loss}.
-Although the estimation $\hat{Q}_{\alpha}(\bm{x})$ yielded by QR of the true conditional quantile $Q_{\alpha}(\bm{x})$ is known to be asymptotically consistent under certain conditions \cite{11,13,14}, it rarely provides $1-\alpha$ coverage in finite samples.
+Although the estimation $\hat{Q}_{\alpha}(\bm{x})$ yielded by QR of the unknown true conditional quantile $Q_{\alpha}(\bm{x})$ is known to be asymptotically consistent under certain conditions \cite{11,13,14}, it rarely provides $1-\alpha$ coverage in finite samples.
 To overcome this limitation, (Romano et al., 2019) \cite{11} drawn several ideas from CP and devised the so-called CQR that we introduce in the next section.